By Hilary Flanagan

 Since you would just keep going with graduate coursework during the summer after you would otherwise have graduated with your undergraduate degree, you will only be in “graduate school” for one additional year – hence the name “5th year program.”
 If you are familiar with how AP courses worked in a high school setting, think of how they would allow you to basically skip some basic undergraduate courses and count toward your undergraduate credit load.
 The major difference here is formal 5th year programs have very specific courses you must take, you likely need to go through a selection process to get into the program (typically in your sophomore or junior year), and there will most likely be other program-specific rules you might have to follow (like programs, speakers, or other meetings you have to attend) to remain a member of the cohort.

-5th year programs enable universities to capture students interested in advanced degrees early, and these programs may be a great marketing tool for the institution.
+5 year master's program enable universities to capture students interested in advanced degrees early, and these programs may be a great marketing tool for the institution.
 5th year programs are available at universities across the country, from large state institutions to small private colleges.
 The variety of programs using the 5th year option is also varied: MBA, Education, Criminal Justice, Pastoral Ministry, Nonprofit Management, Counseling, Visual Art, Biology and more.

 The popularity of the 5th year program seems to be on the rise with graduate schools around the country.
 In the case of MBA programs, in particular, this is a huge departure from past admission practices.
 Those programs had almost prided themselves on the fact that their students came from having a few years of business experience under their belts before coming back into the classroom.
 But students are drawn, not only to the shortened time it takes to earn the degree, but to the actual and perceived financial benefits of attending a 5th year program.
 So, let us take a look into those for a bit.